fauosilva/PostgreSQLDocumentManager/README.md

 1. C# string -> PostgreSQL text data type
 	1. This choice of database collumn type was made since restricting the size of the collumns on the database is a little bit less performatic.
 	[Link](https://www.postgresql.org/docs/current/datatype-character.html)

+---

+## Running the project

+### Local

+ - Requirements
+	- docker-compose
+ - Instructions
+    - Open the project using your favorit terminal
+	- Execute docker-compose to create a new container with the PostgreSQL database
+	  - Wait for the compose to finish
+	- Execute the project using dotnet run OR start the project using your favorite IDE.

+## Development Environment

+- Public URL